jesusovich/kallpa/v1.1/raspberrypi/README.md

 Using default response p.
 Partition number (2-4, default 2):
-First sector (838862848-1953525167, default 838862848):
-Last sector, +/-sectors or +/-size{K,M,G,T,P} (838862848-1953525167, default 1953525167): +400G

-Created a new partition 2 of type 'Linux' and of size 400 GiB.

-Command (m for help): n
-Partition type
-   p   primary (2 primary, 0 extended, 2 free)
-   e   extended (container for logical partitions) Select (default p):

-Using default response p.
-Partition number (3,4, default 3):
 First sector (1677723648-1953525167, default 1677723648):
 Last sector, +/-sectors or +/-size{K,M,G,T,P} (1677723648-1953525167, default 1953525167):

-Created a new partition 3 of type 'Linux' and of size 131.5 GiB.
+Created a new partition 2 of type 'Linux' and of size 131.5 GiB.

 Command (m for help): w
 The partition table has been altered.